drboothtj/getphylo/README.md

 common tag to use is `protein_id`.
 Ensure all data is uniformly formatted, when using getphylo!

 #### Loci Thresholding Parameters
-  ´-f FIND, --find FIND  integer indicating the number of loci to find in the seed genome (default: -1)´ ´-max MAXLENGTH, --maxlength MAXLENGTH
+  `-f FIND, --find FIND  integer indicating the number of loci to find in the seed genome (default: -1)`

+For large genomes, runtime can be reduced by limiting the number of loci to search for in the seed genome.
+This is **NOT RECCOMMENDED**.

+  `-max MAXLENGTH, --maxlength MAXLENGTH
-                        interger indicating the minimum length of loci to be included in the analysis (default: 2000)´ ´-min MINLENGTH, --minlength MINLENGTH
+                        interger indicating the minimum length of loci to be included in the analysis (default: 2000)`

+Max length can be used to limit the maximum length of marker genes.
+This filter is limited to exclude longer genes with multiple domains (e.g. PKSs) that may confuse the analaysis.
+This can be raised to include more loci.

+  `-min MINLENGTH, --minlength MINLENGTH
-                        interger indicating the minimum length of loci to be included in the analysis (default: 200)´ ´-minl MINLOCI, --minloci MINLOCI
+                        interger indicating the minimum length of loci to be included in the analysis (default: 200)`

+Max length can be used to limit the maximum length of marker genes.
+This filter is limited to exclude short genes (e.g. pseudogenes) with multiple domains that may confuse the analaysis.
+This can be lowered to include more loci.

+  `-minl MINLOCI, --minloci MINLOCI
-                        minimum number of loci required to continue to alignment and tree building steps (default: 1)´ ´-maxl MAXLOCI, --maxloci MAXLOCI
+                        minimum number of loci required to continue to alignment and tree building steps (default: 1)`

+The minimum number of marker genes required for the workflow to continue.
+This can be used to prematurely end runs where limited number of marker genes are avaliable.

+  `-maxl MAXLOCI, --maxloci MAXLOCI
-                        maximum number of loci required to continue to alignment and tree building steps (default: 1000)´ ´-p PRESENCE, --presence PRESENCE
+                        maximum number of loci required to continue to alignment and tree building steps (default: 1000)`

+The minimum number of marker genes required for the workflow to continue.
+You may wish to limit the total number to improve the performance of the analysis.
+For example, when analysing closely related taxa it is possible to find 1000s of hits; this will increase runtime significantly and may cause memory issues on some machines.

+  `-p PRESENCE, --presence PRESENCE
-                        interger indicating the percentage of genomes each loci must be present in (default: 100)´
+                        interger indicating the percentage of genomes each loci must be present in (default: 100)`

+The percentage of genomes the marker needs to be present in. **Use with caution!** This paramater is very useful when analysing distantly related strains as there may be few markers avalible in all genomes.
+Lowering the percentage has two potential drawbacks.
+Firstly, it will introduce missing data into the alignment which may decrease the quality of the resulting tree.
+Alignments should be checked by the user to assess quality.
+This will also make the list of markers dependent on the seed genome.
+This is not necisarrily a problem, but it is advisable to check the output from multiple seeds in this instance.

 #### Tree Building
 `-b BUILD_ALL, --build-all BUILD_ALL
                         build phylogenetic trees for all loci, not just concatenated alignment (default: 0)`

+This instructs getphylo to run fasttree on all alignments.
+By default a tree is built from the combined alignment only.
+This parameter will increase the runtime significantly.

 #### Handeling Poorly Formatted Data
 `-ia IGNORE_BAD_ANNOTATIONS, --ignore-bad-annotations IGNORE_BAD_ANNOTATIONS